ando76/CSS-Guidelines/README.md

 An **analogy** of how BEM classes work might be:

-    .person{}
-    .person--woman{}
-        .person__hand{}
-        .person__hand--left{}
-        .person__hand--right{}
+    .wheel{}
+    .wheel--small{}
+    .wheel--large{}
+        .wheel__rim{}
+        .wheel__rim--alloy{}
+        .wheel__rim--plastic{}

-Here we can see that the basic object we’re describing is a person, and that a different type of person might be a woman.
-We can also see that people have hands; these are sub-parts of people, and there are different variations, like left and right.
+Here we can see that the basic object we’re describing is a wheel, and that a different type of wheel might be a small one.
+We can also see that wheels have rims; these are sub-parts of the wheel, and there are different variations, like metal alloy and plastic.

 We can now namespace our selectors based on their base objects and we can also communicate what job the selector does; is it a sub-component (`__`) or a